If no name is given then RavenDB server will create one for you based on the defined destination

 Backup Task Details:

-- Next Estimated Backup - Time for next backup
+Next Estimated Backup - Time until next scheduled backup and which type it will be

 (Full Backup / Incremental Backup / Snapshot - depending on task definition)